dquadros/KnowingRP2040/README.md

 ### SquareWave

-Uses the PIO to generate a square wave in a pin.
+Using the PIO to generate a square wave in a pin.

 ### SerialTx